noheton/shepard/CONTRIBUTING.md

 1. install Docker and Docker Compose (alternatively Podman and Podman Compose)
 2. change to the backend root directory (backend folder)
 3. run `docker-compose up` (or `podman-compose up`)
+   - run `docker-compose --profile frontend up` to start core services and the frontend container
 4. local instances of the databases will be launched without persistent storage
 5. quick tip: run the integration tests to fill your databases with some content